nrwl/nx/docs/fundamentals/develop-like-google.md

 ### Sharing Code

-Without Nx creating a new shared library can take weeks: a new repo needs to be provisioned, CI needs to be set up, etc..
+Without Nx creating a new shared library is a complicated and involved process which can take weeks:

+- a new repo needs to be provisioned
+- CI needs to be set up
+- etc.

 In an Nx Workspace it takes minutes:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jMql4zzDxZM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>